Ousmanerabi/Template_code_library/README.md

 The `ceiling` function is used to round up the calculated value.

-sd: the standard deviation of the variable
+`sd`: the standard deviation of the variable

 lower_bound: the lower limit of the interval